RahulMitra/ski_coach/README.md

 - **`MotionViewModel.swift`**
   - Orchestrates iPhone and AirPods motion data collection.
-  - Manages calibration states, threshold detection, and beep logic.
+  - Manages calibration states, threshold detection, and audio logic.
   - Maintains a reference to a `SilentAudioManager` that keeps the app’s audio session alive in the background.

 - **`WatchConnectivityManager.swift`**